Jaseko1989/Anime-Reommender-system/README.md

 4. **Model Evaluation**: Evaluate the collaborative filtering model using RMSE.
 5. **Generating Predictions**: Generate rating predictions for the test set.
 6. **Deployment**: Deploy the model using Flask to expose a recommendation API.
+# Project Files
+'anime_recommender.ipynb': Jupyter notebook containing the full implementation.
+'anime.csv': Dataset file with anime information.
+'train.csv': Dataset file with user ratings.
+'test.csv': Dataset file for generating predictions.
+'submission.csv': Example submission format.
+# Conclusion
+This project demonstrates an end-to-end workflow for building, evaluating, and deploying a recommender system for anime titles.
+By leveraging both collaborative filtering and content-based filtering techniques, we aim to provide accurate and personalized recommendations for users.